-Street address: Loch Lomandry Avenue Magisterial District or Town: George Municipal district Closest City/Town: George Distance 0 Zoning of Property: Single Residential, General Residential, Business, Open Space, Community zone and Transport zone (as per rezoning approval issued 2020).
+Street address: Loch Lomandry Avenue Magisterial District or Town: George Municipal district Closest City/Town: George Distance 0 0 Single Residential, General Residential, Business, Open S zone and Transport zone (as per rezoning approval issued , Zoning of Property: Previous zoning was Group Housing (prior to 2020 approval).
+And before that it was Institutional (when it was part of the Die Bult School site in the original General Plan approval for Die Bult area).